eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 exists a method for Wallet Units to indicate to a component, which is part of the Wallet Solution and it is referred to as the "matcher" in the current Android-specific implementation, the availability of attestations and, optionally, attributes included in the attestation.
-An example [can be found here.]( https://digitalcredentials.dev/docs/wallets/android/#the-provider-api).
+An example [can be found here]( https://digitalcredentials.dev/docs/wallets/android/#the-provider-api).
 This Android-specific documentation mentions that the information provided by the Wallet Unit is used by the Android operating system to render a selector, allowing Users to make an